Common Problems Mercedes-Benz 2006-2013 W221

 7. Air Suspension Airbag

 The S-Class suspension is overall more reliable than the suspension of the W220.
 It is not uncommon for air suspension airbags to fail.
 It is a repair that you should expect once the vehicle passes the 100,000-mile mark.
 It is most likely to happen sooner if you do many City driving or drive on poorly maintained roads.
-With that said, we often see S550 with over 150,000 miles with original air suspension airbags.
+We often see S550 with over 150,000 miles and original air suspension airbags.

 8. Rear Level Height Sensor